 So, is your baby’s snoring harmless?

 If you do a short google search, you will quickly see that snoring and mouth breathing are actually signs that something isn’t quite right.

 Benefits of Nose-Breathing over Mouth Breathing

-If you’ve ever joined a yoga class or another exercise class, the instructor will actually tell you when and how to breath properly.
+If you’ve ever joined a yoga class or another exercise class, the instructor will actually tell you when and how to breathe properly.
 Deep breaths in and out of your nose.

 Nose-breathing increases the amount of oxygen entering our lungs, lowers the heart rate, and increases lymphatic flow.
 With nose-breathing, nitric oxide is produced, which helps expand your blood vessels increasing blood flow.
 And one other major benefit – your nose is an amazing filter.
 Your nasal hair and mucous filters out the impurities in the air reducing chances of infection.